-Also known as Alpha Carinae, Canopus is the brightest star in the constellation of Carina.
-Under normal conditions, this A-type main sequence star is clearly visible throughout the year in the southern hemisphere, especially during the summer.
-It was once estimated that the distance of this star is about 100 to 1200 light years from the Earth, but was later corrected to its current value.
+Canopus, also known as Alpha Carinae, is the brightest star in the constellation of Carina and the second brightest in the night sky.
+Under normal conditions, this A-type bright giant star is visible throughout the year in the southern hemisphere, especially during the summer.

 Apparent magnitude: -1.47

-This star also has a strong historic relevance as the ancient Greeks feared Sirius and believed that it brings hot summer times as a punishment for humanity.
-While Egyptians worshiped Sirius as the goddess of fertility.
+Sirius has considerable mythological significance.
+Ancient Greeks feared Sirius and believed that it brings hot summer times as a punishment for humanity.
+On the contrary, Egyptians worshiped Sirius as the goddess of fertility.